-- Addiction is a primary, chronic disease of the brain’s reward, memory, and related circuitry.
+- A primary, chronic disease of the brain’s reward, memory, and related circuitry.

 What will these medications do?